serilog/serilog-sinks-opentelemetry/test/Serilog.Sinks.OpenTelemetry.Example/README.md

 - `k8s/collector-configmap.yaml`: Contains the OpenTelemetry collector
   configuration.
-It will listen on the standard OTLP gRPC and HTTP ports and write all received logs to the container's stdout.
+It will listen on the standard OTLP gRPC and HTTP ports and write all received logs to the container's stdout. **The collector is configured for basic authentication.** The username and password are "user" and "abc123", respectively.

 - `k8s/collector-deployment.yaml`: Contains the deployment
   description.
 This deploys the standard OpenTelemetry Contrib image,